 The trip was my roommate Jason’s idea.
-Six days and five nights hiking around the John Muir wilderness reserve of the Sierra Nevada mountain range with his old high school friend Jared, making camp at a different lake every evening.
+Six days and five nights hiking around the John Muir wilderness reserve of the Sierra Nevada mountain range with my old high school friend Jared, setting up our hybrid caravans at a different lake every evening.
 The summer was winding down like a Victorian clock, and with only two weeks left until school started up again I’d yet to do anything remarkable other than fill my bottom desk drawer with increasingly mediocre short story drafts.
 I was between girlfriends, out of ideas, and bored.
 So I said sure.

 I hadn’t been camping in years, but all the gear from my days as a Boy Scout was still in serviceable shape, so within two days we were cruising north on the 395, the three of us and our packs wedged into Jason’s tiny Geo Metro.
 The drive took hours, and as we climbed from the southern chaparral into the alpine slopes we passed through towns with names like Lone Pine and Independence, their welcome signs advertising populations measuring in the hundreds and the last cold Coca-Cola for X amount of miles.

 It was early evening by the time we arrived, so we slept at a campsite near the trail head.
 In the morning Jason and I went over to the closest ranger station to check in his car and give them our itinerary.
 The ranger handed us a copy of the various camping rules, then asked if we wanted to rent a bear canister.
 “We recommend it for everyone this time of year,” she said.
 “The bears are going to be hibernating soon, so they’re getting pretty aggressive about food, and they don’t have a problem going into your tent to get it.”
 She pointed to a corkboard on the wall festooned with photographs of just such damage: shredded tents, torn-open backpacks and cars that had been ripped into.
 Jason and I took one look and agreed without argument to paying a week’s rental fee on a canister.